danielgerlag/workflow-core/docs/docs/getting-started.md

 ```

 Simply add both the service and the workflow step as transients to the service collection when setting up your IoC container.
+(Avoid registering steps as singletons, since multiple concurrent workflows may need to use them at once.)

 ```C#
 IServiceCollection services = new ServiceCollection();